Amersfoort, the Netherlands, 7-8 June 2017

 It shares learning enabling organisations to integrate information from other sites and into their site management.

-Adopted on over 1,000 sites managed by public and charitable sector organisations, this conference is the opportunity to hear from fellow site managers the benefits and challenges of this evolving approach and share your own experiences in preparing and delivering adaptive site plans.
+The new approach has been adopted on over 1,000 sites managed by public and charitable sector organisations.
+This conference is the opportunity to hear from fellow site managers the benefits and challenges of this evolving approach and share your own experiences in preparing and delivering adaptive site plans.

 In this conference, we have presentations from practitioners, a choice of workshops and site visits to see how it works in the field on Natura 2000 and other sites.
 Above all, we design this conference for delegates to share their ‘real-world’ practical experiences (the good and the bad) of adaptive management so you can take home new ideas for your own organisations and for your own sites.